Banda-Manjunatha/Amazon-Clone/README.md

 # Amazon Clone

 Welcome to my personal Amazon Clone project!
 Experience the look and feel of online retail with my Amazon clone project.
-While currently focused on visual representation using HTML and CSS, stay tuned for upcoming enhancements.
+At present it is a Static website only.
+I used Html, CSS and added responsive web design for the website to maintain cross browser compatibility.

 ## Table of Contents